-In addition to a people survey, analysis of space utilisation and general building use should inform the post COVID-19 occupancy footprint and other approaches, including cleaning protocols as the biggest concerns for people around returning to the workplace are maintaining social distancing and hygiene.
+Analysis of space utilisation and general building use should inform the post-pandemic occupancy footprint and other protocols, as the biggest concerns for people around returning to the workplace are hygiene and maintaining social distancing.

 Increasing cleaning operations during the day and in high traffic areas will help maintain a visible presence.
-Measures such as placing sufficient sanitiser throughout the workplace, clear displays of health and safety information, and regular communication on measures being taken throughout the building so that occupants can see the efforts of the organisation to keep them safe are all important actions in promoting trust and confidence in safety.
+Measures such as placing sufficient sanitiser throughout the workplace (the HSE has issued guidance on choosing hand sanitisers and surface disinfectants for the workplace), clear displays of health and safety information, and regular communication on measures being taken to keep building occupants safe are all important actions in promoting trust and confidence in safety.

 In addition to providing a space-based response to the social distancing challenge, workplace and facilities managers will need to ensure ongoing compliance with health and safety to ensure the building is a genuinely safe workplace: PPM, lift safety checks, water systems checks, deep cleans, fire system checks, security, and so on, should all be reviewed well in advance of the return so they can be planned properly.
 Ideally, at least three to four weeks – possibly longer for multi-occupied buildings - should be set aside for this as the availability of suppliers for such checks might be strained both by demand as well as by potential sickness.
 The HSE will expect a building to be 100% compliant before (re-)occupation.